PrajwalRaut8/Human-or-Horse-Classification/README.md

 ## Introduction

-In this project, we aim to develop a machine learning model that can accurately distinguish between images of horses and humans.
+In this project, I developed a machine learning model that can accurately distinguish between images of horses and humans.
 The use of CGI-generated images adds a unique twist to the classification task.

 ## Dataset